minhdang26403/minimal-mistakes/_posts/2021-09-12-bubble-sort-insertion-sort.md

 # Conclusion

 In this post, we covered two simple but inefficient sorting algorithms.
 Due to their inefficiency, these two algorithms are not used widely in practice.
-Later posts will cover more advanced algorithms which have better asymptotic running times.
+Later posts will cover more advanced sorting algorithms which have better asymptotic running times.

 References
 ---